machinecontrol/QRware/README.md

 ## Key Features

 - **Tailored QR Codes:** Shape QR codes to your imagination with robust customization options.
-- **Engage and Captivate:** Embed URLs, contacts, or messages for a captivating user journey.
+- **Engage and Captivate:** Embed URLs, contacts, or Payloads for a captivating user journey.
 - **Innovate Across Fields:** Find inventive ways to integrate QR codes into your endeavors.

 ## Getting Started